De-Project-Company/FarmFortify/README.md

-Test site can be viewed at farmfortify.web.app
+Test site can be viewed at https://farmfortify.web.app